Skip to content

 Figure 1: State machine execution model

-A change of virtual input triggers the execution.
-The conditions of all input actions are tested and the input actions whose conditions are true are performed.
+A change of virtual input triggers execution.
+The conditions of all input actions are tested, and the input actions whose conditions are true are performed.
 Then, the transition conditions are tested.
-This process is prioritized and the first found true condition causes a transition to the new state in the following sequence: the exit action is performed, the transition is done and the entry action in the new state is carried out.
+This process is prioritized, and the first true condition found causes a transition to the new state in the following sequence: the exit action is performed, the transition is made, and the entry action in the new state is carried out.
 Then, again, the transition conditions in the new state are tested.
-If a true condition is found, another exit action – transition – entry action sequence is done.
-This process is continued until there are no more transitions due and the state machine waits for another change of the virtual input.
+If a true condition is found, another exit action – transition – entry action sequence is performed.
+This process continues until there are no more transitions due, and the state machine waits for another change of the virtual input.

-Intuitively, it seems to be obvious that a system of state machines where each state machine may exchange some information with any other state machine will be very difficult to control, specify and maintain.
-On the other hand, the variety of application tasks requires certain flexibility.
-The VFSM approach suggests - but does not impose - a hierarchical structure with master(s) in higher control levels and slaves in lower levels.
-The communication among state machines is defined according to this hierarchical structure: a master sends commands to slaves and uses the slaves’ states as control signals.
-The following example of a VFSM system of state machines demonstrates this concept, where for instance the Transport state machine is a slave of the master Main and a master of the slaves MotorX and MotorY.
+Intuitively, it seems obvious that a system of state machines where each state machine may exchange some information with any other state machine will be very difficult to control, specify, and maintain.
+On the other hand, the variety of application tasks requires a certain flexibility.
+The VFSM approach suggest — but does not impose — a hierarchical structure with master(s) at higher control levels and slaves at lower levels.
+Communication among state machines is defined according to this hierarchical structure: a master sends commands to slaves and uses the slaves’ states as control signals.
+The following example of a VFSM system of state machines demonstrates this concept, where, for instance, the Transport state machine is a slave of the master Main and a master of the slaves MotorX and MotorY.

 1_6_Master-Slave_concept